James Webb Space Telescope

 Initial designs for the telescope, then named the Next Generation Space Telescope, began in 1996.
 Two concept studies were commissioned in 1999, for a potential launch in 2007 and a US$1 billion budget.
-The program was plagued with enormous cost overruns and delays; a major redesign in 2005 led to the current approach, with construction completed in 2016 at a total cost of US$10 billion.
-The high-stakes nature of the launch and the telescope's complexity were remarked upon by the media, scientists, and engineers.
+The program saw enormous cost overruns and delays.
+A major redesign was carried out in 2005, with construction completed in 2016, followed by years of exhaustive testing, at a total cost of US$10 billion.